‘Star Wars: Battlefront II’ Release Date, Pre-Order Bonuses Confirmed — And Everything Else You Need To Know

-At Star Wars Celebration 2017, EA has confirmed Star Wars: Battlefront II is coming to PlayStation 4, Xbox One, and PC via Origin on November 17, 2017.
-The announcement and worldwide release date reveal come just a few days after the teaser trailer was leaked on streaming service Vimeo.
+At Star Wars Celebration 2017, EA confirmed Star Wars: Battlefront II is coming to PlayStation 4, Xbox One, and PC via Origin on November 17, 2017.
+The announcement and worldwide release date reveal came just a few days after the teaser trailer was leaked on streaming service Vimeo.
 Now that the official video has made its debut, you can watch it in full below.

 Endor was only the beginning.
 Join Inferno Squad in #StarWarsBattlefrontII: https://t.co/Jf11wPoilv pic.twitter.com/XBP3RKRmzv